The Maritime Service 1600 to 1834

 From its first charter in 1600, the English East India Company operated one of the most extensive shipping operations in support of its trading enterprises during the colonial period.

-The East India Company established a monopoly of trade to the east, which was strictly enforced, and no other ships could trade where it had established its own bases.
-The market opened up a little in 1813, and other ships were licensed to trade in some areas, but not in all.
+The East India Company had obtained a monopoly of trade to the east.
+This was strictly enforced, and no other ships could trade in territory where it had established its bases.
+The rules were relaxed a little in 1813, and other ships were licensed to trade in some areas, but not in all.
 For example, it was still only Company ships that were allowed to trade in China.

-In 1834 the monopoly came to an end, and the mercantile service was disbanded, although the Company continued to administer its territories in Asia for many years, and ships belonging to many nations were then trading to and from the east.
+In 1834 the Company's entire monopoly came to an end, and the Maritime Service was disbanded, although the Company continued to administer its territories in Asia for many years, and ships belonging to many nations were then trading to and from the east.

-This site aims to provide some basic information on the ships and
+This website aims to provide some basic information on the many ships and

-voyages of the East India Company's mercantile service.
+voyages of the East India Company's Maritime Service.

-The site is kept up intermittently as a personal interest, and makes no claim to being comprehensive, but may be useful as a starting point.
+The site is kept up intermittently as a personal interest, and makes no claim to being comprehensive, but it may be useful as a starting point.